 My goal is to help you navigate, manage, heal, or move through a challenge, answer any questions , and take a journey – whether you are an older adult or someone who is a caregiver for one.

-After 25 years of practicing psychology in my own private practice, as well as in hospitals and medical systems, with people aged 5 to 95, I decided to dedicate my work entirely to serving individuals aged 65 and older as well as to their caregivers.
+After 25 years of practicing psychology in my own private practice, as well as in hospitals and medical systems, with people of all ages, I decided to dedicate my work entirely to serving individuals aged 65 and older as well as to their caregivers.
 I am grateful to be able to serve this amazing and deserving population with a specific focus on all issues related to aging – whether that is how to thrive in these years, or how to survive the specific challenges that can emerge in this stage of life.

 Here’s why I made this career change.
 I’m the only child of parents that I love very much and a few years ago I found my life interrupted in a very unexpected way.
 In October of 2018, my mother underwent a medical procedure that revealed she had Stage IV cancer.
 I traveled to be with her after her extensive surgery.
 Future plans to spend time with my mom became plans to help her navigate the final stage of her life.

 I accompanied my mom as she transitioned from the hospital, to physical rehabilitation, and very quickly to a dedicated hospice facility.
 My mom never returned to her home after that first medical procedure.
 She passed away on December 31, 2018, a mere 75 days after her diagnosis.
 It was the help, support and love of my village that got me through these challenging and difficult days.

 Here’s what I learned from being a caregiver and decision maker in the last months of my mother’s life: